ctruciosm/RSGARCH/README.md

 # RSGARCH

-Codes used in the paper "Forecasting Risk by GARCH Markov Chain Models" by Luiz K. Hotta, Maurício Zevallos, Carlos Trucíos and Pedro Valls.
+Codes used in the paper "Forecasting VaR and ES through Markov Switching GARCH Models: Does the specification matter?" by Luiz K. Hotta, Maurício Zevallos, Carlos Trucíos and Pedro Valls.
 Codes are implemented in #julialang.

 To replicate the Monte Carlo experiment use the `MonteCarlo.jl` code.
 To replicate the empirical application use the `EmpiricalApplication.jl` code.